michael-jones253/Cocoa-CouchDB-http-tool/README.md

 I also tried to design it such that changes to the view should not require major changes to the controller.

-Test driven development helps keep the application logic out of the View and in the controller where it can be tested.
+Test driven development helps keep the application logic out of the View and in the controller where it can be tested by the test project.

 ## Initial impressions and grappling with Objective-C.
 Once I got over the square brackets method call syntax I decided that this language is not so alien.
 Objective-C can be mixed with C++ so this allowed me to call the dylib from the Objective-C framework using a similar technique to a Dr Dobbs tutorial.